-In 2006 by Minister of Defence order was approved the Regulation on implementation of the law of armed conflicts norms in the National Army of the Republic of Moldova, which regulates the order of application of the law of armed conflicts norms in National Army of the Republic of Moldova, establishes duties of officials on the organization of studying, distribution, practical working off and implementation of the law of armed conflicts norms.
+Since 2006, National Army of the Republic of Moldova complies with the norms outlined in the Minister of Defence Order on Regulation on implementation of the law of armed conflicts norms in the National Army of the Republic of Moldova.
+This Regulation outlines the order of application of the law of armed conflicts norms in National Army of the Republic of Moldova, establishes duties of officials on the organization of studying, distribution, practical working off and implementation of the law of armed conflicts norms.